 The wireless gaming headset suffers tremendously from inherently flawed drivers that mangle surround sound.
-The hardware and stereo quality are at least commendable, but these can't justify the $150 asking price on their own.
+The hardware and stereo quality are at least commendable, but these can’t really justify the $150 asking price.

 Before I dive straight into the negative aspects of this headset and why it fails to live up to my expectations, it’s important to point out where the Corsair Vengeance 2000 actually succeeds since it’s in many ways still a good headset for stereo.
 Let’s start by going over the physical design, since Corsair has made numerous improvements here that deserve recognition.